containers/podman/docs/podman-search.1.md

 # podman-search "1" "January 2018" "podman"

 ## NAME
-podman search - Search a registry for an image
+podman\-search - Search a registry for an image

 ## SYNOPSIS
 **podman search**